ScyllaDB University Live | Free Virtual Training Event

 }

-Now you can create a new session client
+Just like in migrate/index.js, the function parses the npm run sensor command arguments.
+Now you can create a new session client using carepet keyspace.

 // db.js